The Splendor of Love

-The Splendor of Love (aliases: The Beauty of Love Egyptian Arabic: روعة الحب, translit.
-Rawa'et Al Hubb) is a 1968 Egyptian film directed by Mahmoud Zulfikar.
+The Splendor of Love (aliases: The Beauty of Love, روعة الحب, translit.
+Rawa'et El Hubb) is a 1968 Egyptian film directed by Mahmoud Zulfikar.

 Synopsis

 The young girl Hayam marries the author Mahmoud Salem, who has always read in his eyes the ideas and opinions contained in his books.
 Then, Hayam returns and runs away from the house while he is chasing her.
 During the escape, an attractive young man, Ahmed appears to her, whom the Maadi girls love.
 Almost settled on the airport grounds and at the end, everyone dies.